 That means using asthma natural remedies may also be how to stop snoring for asthma suffers who also snore.

-And remember, if you’re wondering how to stop snoring, first determine what type of snorer you are — mouth shut snorer, mouth wide open snorer, back snorer and snorer no matter what.
+Remember, if you’re wondering how to stop snoring, first determine what type of snorer you are — mouth shut snorer, mouth wide open snorer, back snorer or snorer no matter what.
 Then, here’s how to stop snoring naturally:

 - side sleeping